AlexandreFenyo/net-monitor/README.md

 Each view associates a dataset with a canvas id and some more parameters:

-- the lifetime the view must display (seconds),
+- the lifetime the view must display (unit: seconds),
-- the top label,
+- the top label (optionnal),
-- the bottom label.
+- the bottom label (optionnal).